 There's nothing better than lighting some candles after a long day at work, especially during the dark, chilly months of winter.
-Why not make them extra special by creating your own festive scented candles to gift to your friends and family.
+Why not make this Christmas extra special by creating your own festive scented candles to gift to your friends and family.
 I guarantee you'll be tempted to whip up a batch of these stocking stuffers for yourself once you learn how easy it is!

 Things You'll Need

 - Pre-tabbed and primed wicks

 - Glue dots